ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/configure-a-selenium-hub-2.md

 1. Go to ATS and login.
 2. Open the app where you want to add the selenium hubs.
-3. Once inside your app click the profile menu and select **Show Test Settings**.
+3. Once inside your app click the profile menu and click **Show Test Settings**.

 ![](attachments/configure-a-selenium-hub-2/show-test-settings.png)